RESIDENCIES AT

 You will need to bring all the equipment and supplies necessary to do your personal work.
 In the studio, we provide a large work table and stool, a writing desk and office chair, three rolling shelves/racks, a slop sink, and a basic black and white printer.
 We have a burgeoning collection of technology and other tools that you may request to have access to if they are available.
 We welcome residents to recommend supplies, equipment, or other needs so we can continue to build up the resources available to our artists.
 As mentioned, we will communicate with you prior to your arrival to see if we have access to the equipment you might need.

-The Nicholson Project also runs a gallery on the first floor and a large, organic vegetable garden.
+The Nicholson Project also runs a gallery on the first floor and a large, organic vegetable garden on the adjacent yard.
 In addition to the Residency Suite, on the second floor of the house is a staff office, and a second room that is used for storage, staff meetings, and on occasion is used as a second studio for visiting artists that are not living on-site.
 The Residency Suite is the only dedicated space for the Artist-in-Residence program.
 The staff offices/rooms and the storage areas, and the first-floor kitchen are not spaces for the residents to use.
 It’s important to understand that we have a variety of programs and activities going on year-round such as exhibitions, workshops, garden harvesting, etc, and while it is most often a quiet and peaceful place to work, we also have a vibrant schedule of activities and sometimes other people will be in the building working or our in the garden.

 What’s expected of me as a resident?

-• One open studio tour that is open to the public.
+• One studio tour that is open to the public.

-• One artist talk: in-person or virtual (Zoom, IG Live, etc)
+• One artist talk: in-person or virtual

 • There may be one or two additional activities we would like you to participate in, such as a small community dinner or reception.
 We will always let you know about these in advance.